ahmedmkamal313/alx-higher_level_programming/0x05-python-exceptions/README.md

 - `5-raise_exception.py`: A function that raises a type exception.
 - `6-raise_exception_msg.py`: A function that raises a name exception with a message.
 - `100-safe_print_integer_err.py`: A function that prints an integer.
+- `101-safe_function.py`: A function that executes a function safely.
 **This project is for learning purposes only**